 After Don Harris' return he unified the splintered staff and then announced that he "had resigned and was returning to school (in New York) to study law."
-This stems to have meent the destruction of SUCC in Georgia.

-The job he has done made him a living legend and his tremendous strength and leadership ability also projected him as a unique, indispensable character of our staff.
-THERE IS A GIPOCO and its void will be hard as hell to fill.
+This seems to have meant the destruction of SNCC in Georgia. "he job he haw done made him a living legend and his tremendous strength and leadership ability also projected him as a unique, indispensable character of our staff.
+THEFE IS ..
+G.Port and its void will be hard as hell to fill.

-people of good will through periods of feeling terribly alone because society can't bear to hear the truth about itself.
-As we reach into communities paralyzed by fear we say, "We're not alone; many people care.
-But many times too many of our co-workers are indifferent." -- Joyce Barrett.
+"It times, the enormity of man's inhumanity crashes in on us.
+Even p people of good will through periods of feeling terribly alone because society can't bear to hear the truth about itself.
+As we reach into communities paralyzed by fear we say, 'We're not alone; many people care.
+But many times too many of our co-workers are indifferent."--Joyce Barrett.

-This attitude is expressed in a phone conversation Don Harris had with some SMCC people in Mississippi. which I overheard:

-voice on the other end: Hello!'.
+This attitude is expressed in a phone conversation Don Harris had with some SNCC people in Lississippi, which I overheard: voice on the other end: hello!'.
+Don: Hello, may I speak with John Lewis?

-Don: Hello, may I speak with John Lewis? voice: He's outside.
+voice: He's outside.
 Don: Would you call him to the phone, please? voice: Bullets are flying, and I don't have time.

-Another in a series of inicidents: I called atlanta; after trying to contact Ruby Doris Smith via the wats operator, needless to say without success.
-I then called direct and the voice answered very cynically, "This is Freedom, blow it out."
+Another in a series of inicidents: I called Atlanta; after trying to contact Ruby Doris Smith via the wats operator, needless to say without success, I then called direct and the voice answered very cynically, "This is Freedom, blow it out."